Traveling in Morocco

 Discover Morocco in a unique way.

 We have extensive experience in the travel industry.
-For all private trips of Morocco, we employ only modern, air-conditioned automobiles.
-Our local drivers have a lot of experience driving in places that are far away and in places that are busy.
-Our obligation and primary objective is to provide our customers with superior transportation services.
-Camel trekking provides a comfortable journey over the desert dunes, air-conditioned cars transport you to any of your preferred places, and a knowledgeable driver/guide is available for the duration of your tour.
+For all private trips to Morocco, we employ only modern, air-conditioned automobiles.
+Moreover, our local drivers have a lot of experience driving in places that are far away and in places that are busy.
+Moreover, our obligation and primary objective are to provide our customers with superior transportation services.
+Further, camel trekking provides a comfortable journey over the desert dunes; air-conditioned cars transport you to any of your preferred places; and a knowledgeable driver or guide is available for the duration of your tour.
 Additionally, we offer airport shuttles.

 Book your lifetime journey to Morocco.

 Morocco Tourism Trips Agency is your ideal travel companion.
 Our goal is to provide the best services to travelers who are traveling to Morocco.
-With us you can explore the best parts of Morocco including Sahara Desert, the 4 imperial cities, Chefchaouen, Tangier , and Agadir.
-We provide cusmtized tours for Couples, Families, Solo travelers. etc.
+Additionally, with us, you can explore the best parts of Morocco, including the Sahara Desert and the four imperial cities of Chefchaouen, Tangier, and Agadir.
+We provide also cusmtized tours for Couples, Families, Solo travelers. etc.

 highlights summary

-After leaving Erfoud, head south for 14 km (11 miles) to Rissani.
+After leaving Erfoud, head south for 14 kilometers (11 miles) to Rissani.
 From there, continue through the community and head southeast for 40 km (24 miles) to Merzouga.
-Both the route to Taouz, a southern military border town, and the road to Merzouga have just been asphalted (foreigners cannot cross here).
-Normall y not asphalted, but well maintained, are the brief access roads (1 or 2 km long) that lead from the main road to the hotels next to the sand dunes.
-To Hassi Lybed, a little community located approximately 4 kilometers before Merzouga, there is now an asphalt road.
+In addition, Both the route to Taouz, a southern military border town and the road to Merzouga have just been asphalted (foreigners cannot cross here).
+Normally not asphalted, but well maintained, are the brief access roads (1 or 2 km long) that lead from the main road to the hotels next to the dunes.
+In addition, In Hassi Lybed, a little community located approximately 4 kilometers before Merzouga, there is now an asphalt road.

-Grand taxi or van fare from Rissani to Merzouga is 10/12dh.
-Pay 60dh to reserve a grand taxi if you don’t want to wait for other passengers to fill it.
-A grand taxi can cost up to 100dh if you arrive before sunrise (if you take the 6–7am bus from Fez).
+Further, the Grand taxi or van fare from Rissani to Merzouga is 10 or 12 dirhams.
+Pay 60 dh to reserve a grand taxi if you don’t want to wait for other passengers to fill it.
+A grand taxi can cost up to 100 dh if you arrive before sunrise (if you take the 6–7 am bus from Fez).

-Be wary of tour operators in Rissani or Erfoud who promise to take you to Merzouga for 5 dirham per person but leave you stranded at their auberge 20 kilometers away from the village.
-It also is very challenging (and expensive) to get back to town if you turn down their offers of camel rides and lodging.
+Be wary of tour operators in Rissani or Erfoud who promise to take you to Merzouga for 5 dirhams per person but leave you stranded at their auberge 20 kilometers away from the village.
+It is also very challenging (and expensive) to get back to town if you turn down their offers of camel rides and lodging.

 You can take a flight from Casablanca to Ouarzazate and then go to Erfoud, Rissani, and Merzouga.